DavidAcosta-dev/Blogful-API-2020-full/README.md

 "# Blogful-API-2020-full"
-"# hello, this is the latest redition of the Blogful Express API Server application"
+"# hello, this is the latest rendition of the Blogful Express API Server application"